Liberia’s National

 However, a bright spot of the Ebola response was the engagement of communities across the country.
 Community members answered the call to serve when the government of Liberia asked for support in educating communities, tracing contacts, and rapidly referring patients to care in remote and rural areas.

-The government of Liberia recognised the urgent need to strengthen the health system, and the opportunity to leverage the power of the community.
-In July 2016, six months after West Africa was finally declared Ebola-free, the Ministry of Health assembled a coalition of non-governmental organizations (including Last Mile Health) and funding partners to launch a national community health program.
-The program saw the deployment of a paid, professionalized community health worker to every rural and remote community in the country.
-Today, nearly 5,000 community and frontline health workers have been recruited, trained, supervised, equipped, and deployed.
+The government of Liberia recognized the urgent need to strengthen the health system and the opportunity to leverage the power of the community.
+In July 2016, six months after West Africa was declared Ebola-free, the Ministry of Health assembled a coalition of NGOs (including Last Mile Health) and funding partners to launch a national community health program.
+They aimed to deploy a professional community health worker to every rural and remote community in the country—and in June 2024 the National Community Health Program reached full scale.
+Today, more than 5,000 community and frontline health workers have been recruited, trained, supervised, equipped, and deployed.

 An enduring partnership: the Ministry of Health and Last Mile Health

 Last Mile Health is the lead partner to the Ministry of Health on the national program.
-In this role, we partner with the Ministry to assess the national program’s implementation, impact, and sustainability to ensure community health workers are supported to deliver the highest quality of care.
-In 2021, we conducted a gender assessment that examined the factors contributing to the low percentage of female community health workers in Liberia’s paid, professionalized workforce and determined only 17% of Liberia’s paid, professionalized community health workers were women.
-Together, Last Mile Health and the Ministry made a commitment to change this and developed a set of recommendations to increase gender parity in the community health workforce that were formalized in the new community health policy.
-Last Mile Health also directly implements the national program in three counties: Rivercess, Grand Gedeh, and Grand Bassa.
-Rivercess County is our innovation site, where we pilot innovative solutions to any gaps in the program.
-As an example, community health workers were trained to administer the injectable contraceptive Sayana Press in 2019, and is in the process of beinghas since been scaled nationally based on the success of the pilot.
-Throughout our partnership, we’ve provided guidance on key aspects of the national program, including policy, curriculum, and financing.
+We partner with the Ministry to assess its implementation, impact, and sustainability to ensure community health workers are supported to deliver quality care.
+In 2021, we conducted a gender assessment that examined the factors contributing to the low percentage of women in Liberia’s community health workforce and determined only 17% of paid, professional community health workers were women.
+Together, Last Mile Health and the Ministry made a commitment to change this, developing recommendations to increase gender parity.
+These recommendations were formalized in the new community health policy.

 A new national policy